PX4/PX4-user_guide/en/flight_controller/ocpoc_zynq.md

 :::

 :::warning
+This flight controller has been [discontinued](../flight_controller/autopilot_experimental.md) and is no longer commercially available.

-PX4 support for this flight controller is [experimental](../flight_controller/autopilot_experimental.md).
+PX4 v1.11 is the last release that has experimental support for this platform.
 :::

 The [OcPoC-Zynq Mini](https://aerotenna.readme.io/docs/ocpoc-mini-zynq-specifications) is a FPGA+ARM SoC based flight control platform.